-The Graduate Student Advisory Committee (GSAC) is comprised of students of the School of Earth Sciences committed to making the school a better environment by providing a forum for student concerns, promoting integration of the disciplines within the school, and developing programs that will benefit the greater Earth Sciences community.
+The Graduate Student Advisory Committee (GSAC) is comprised of students of the School of Earth, Energy & Environmental Sciences committed to making the school a better environment by providing a forum for student concerns, promoting integration of the disciplines within the school, and developing programs that will benefit the greater Earth Sciences community.

 As a committee, GSAC is a conduit between students of the school and the Dean.
 It provides a forum to keep the Dean